 Grocery Budget Survival Strategies

-This past December we created a budget to assist us in paying down debt.
-At the time, we were consistently spending $600* (or more) on groceries each month for our family of four.
-Since beginning this budget, we’ve managed to whittle that down to an average of $425 per month.
-That’s $175 that we save EVERY month by focusing on the following strategies.
+When we initially created a budget to assist us in paying down debt we were consistently spending $600* (or more) on groceries each month for our family of four.
+Since beginning what we’ve lovingly referred to as our “extreme budgeting method”, we’ve managed to whittle that down to an average of $400 per month.
+That’s $200 that we save EVERY month by focusing on the following strategies.

 Keep in mind that these aren’t the only strategies you can use, they just happen to be the ones I’ve found most effective for my family.

 *Note: this budget may be higher or lower than your budget currently is, but all of these strategies can be helpful to cut back even further.

 **I am gluten free (not by choice) and eat a mostly Paleo diet, so when we talk about meal plans and the expense of food, our family purchases mostly high-quality meat (not organic), potatoes, avocados, and other fruits and vegetables on a weekly basis.
 My daughters pack lunches with crackers, chips, applesauce cups, yogurts, and sandwiches, as well as whole fruit or vegetables depending on what we have around.
 Justin and I take leftovers – which I’ll talk more about later.
 Could we save more purchasing ramen noodles and boxed mac and cheese?
 Probably.
 Will we?
 No.

 Strategy #1: Split Your Monthly Budget